In this post, you'll learn how to identify prospects inbound style.

 With technology that looks up the most likely owner of the IP address viewing your website pages (reverse IP address lookup), the right tools can tell you page Titles, dates, and times of an anonymous visitor or visitors from a particular company.

-Sometimes the company lookup isn't 100 percent; sometimes these kinds of tools just give you name of the Internet service provider (ISP) that provides telecommunications services to a company.
+Sometimes the company lookup isn't 100 percent; sometimes, these kinds of tools just give you the name of the Internet service provider (ISP) that provides telecommunications services to a company.

 But many times, reverse IP address lookup tools actually do lead back to a company.
 So you know the company.
 And in a lot of cases, you know all of the page Titles, dates, and times.

-From there, a sales professional or business development rep can use something like LinkedIn to start outreach with the most likely person who'd be looking for that kind of content at that particular company.
+From there, a sales professional or business development rep can use LinkedIn to start outreach to the most likely person looking for that kind of content at that particular company.
 However, at some point, you need to be able to identify the person who visited and their context before you actually continue.